Visma-Product-Security/hubble-code-conventions/README.md

 To contribute changes:

-1. Create a branch from `main`
+1. Create a branch from `master`
 2. Make your changes
 3. Submit a pull request for review
-4. Changes will be deployed to GitHub Pages upon merge to `main`
+4. Changes will be deployed to GitHub Pages upon merge to `master`